jellinjelly/react-password-validator/README.md

   - Contains a special character !@#$%^&*
   - Does not contain consecutive letters

-Additional validations can be added via `validators.js`.
+### Additional validations can be added via `validators.js` and used as props.
 All fields must be filled.

 #### `validators.js`